pmualaba/react-bio/docs/code-guidelines.md

 These CSS values are defined globally at the global Theme level.
 The Skin theming level enables multi-dimensional theming of a styled component.

-use: props.ui.theme.skin.{skin} to apply a multi-dimensional skin to a styled component
+use: genes.ui.theme.skin.{skin} to apply a multi-dimensional skin to a styled component

 ```
-props.ui.theme.skin:
+genes.ui.theme.skin:

 {
    tone: default,